charlie0129/batt/README.md

 ## Building

+You need to install [Go](https://go.dev/doc/install) and command line developer tools (by running `xcode-select --install`).

 Simply running `make` should build the binary into `./bin/batt`.
 You can then move it to your `$PATH`.

-Of course, Go and other tool chain is required.
-You can solve dependencies by reading error messages.
-It doesn't have complicated dependencies, so it should be fairly straightforward.

 ## Architecture

 You can think of `batt` like `docker`.
 It has a daemon that runs in the background, and a client that communicates with the daemon.
 They communicate through unix domain socket as a way of IPC.
 The daemon does the actual heavy-lifting, and is responsible for controlling battery charging.
 The client is responsible for sending users' requirements to the daemon.

 For example, when you run `sudo batt limit 80`, the client will send the requirement to the daemon, and the daemon will do its job to keep the charge limit to 80%.

+## Motivation

+I created this tool simply because I am not satisfied with existing tools 😐.

+I have written and using similar utils (to limit charging) on Intel MacBooks for years.
+Just since recently, I got hands on an Apple Silicon MacBook (yes, it is 2023, 2 years later since it is introduced 😅 and I just got one).
+The old BCLM way to limit charging doesn't work anymore.
+I was looking for a tool to limit charging on M1 MacBooks.

+I have tried some alternatives, both closed source and open source, but I kept none of them.
+Some paid alternatives' licensing options are just too limited 🤔, a bit bloated, require periodic Internet connection (hmm?) and are closed source.
+It doesn't seem a good option for me.
+Some open source alternatives just don't handle edge cases well and I encountered issues sometimes especially when sleeping (as of Apr 2023).

+I want a _simple_ tool that does just one thing, and **does it well** -- limiting charging, just like the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+It seems I don't have any options but to develop by myself.
+So I spent a weekend developing this tool, so here we are! `batt` is here!

 ## FAQ